Are you struggling to figure out why your 144Hz monitor is running at 60Hz?

-It doesn’t matter if you’re PC gaming on Windows 10 or if you’re on console.
-Everything should be covered below.
+Whether you’re PC gaming or if you’re on console, everything should be covered below.

 One common issue is that your monitor could be set by default at 60 Hz.

-To change that, go to Settings > System > Display > Advanced Display Settings > Display Adapter Properties.
-Then, click on “Monitor” and pick your monitor’s refresh rate from the drop-down menu.
+To change that, go to Settings > System > Display > Advanced Display Settings.
+Under the Advanced Display Settings, you can see the refresh rate on the lower-left portion of the window.

 There, you can select the different types of refresh rates that your monitor supports.
 If you have plugged in your HDMI 2.0 cable in the correct ports, you should be able to see 144 Hz if your monitor supports 144 Hz.